dyfactor/dyfactor/README.md

 </ul>
 ```

-While this template is declaritive its not obvious if any of the `MustacheExpressions` (curlys) where arguments to the component or if they are local values on the component class.
+While this template is declarative, it's not obvious if any of the `MustacheExpressions` (curlies) were arguments to the component or if they are local values on the component class.
 The only way to know is to go look at the invocation of the component.
-In doing so we find that `firstName` and `lastName` are passed in as arguments.
+In doing so, we find that `firstName` and `lastName` are passed in as arguments.

 ```hbs
 {{post-info firstName=fName lastName=lName}}
 ```

-The Ember Core has recognized that is extremely problematic as an application grows, so they have allowed arguments to be pre-fixed with `@` and locals to be prefixed with `this.`.
-The issue is that migrated all the templates in a project would take too long because it requires developers to go seperate these things out.
+The Ember Core has recognized this is extremely problematic as an application grows, so they have allowed arguments to be pre-fixed with `@` and locals to be prefixed with `this.`.
+The issue is that migrating all the templates in a project would take too long because it requires developers to go separate these things out.

 This is where Dyfactor comes in.
-By writing a [Dynamic Plugin](#dynamic-plugins) we can instrument the application in such a way that allows us to know how this symbols are being resolved at runtime.
-From there we can use that information to go manually migrate the code or let Dyfactor attempt to do the migration for us.
+By writing a [Dynamic Plugin](#dynamic-plugins), we can instrument the application in such a way that allows us to know how these symbols are being resolved at runtime.
+From there, we can use that information to go manually migrate the code or let Dyfactor attempt to do the migration for us.

 # How Does It Work?

-At a high level Dyfactor is a runner and plugin system.
+At a high level, Dyfactor is a runner and plugin system.
 It currently supports two types of plugins: Static Plugins and Dynamic Plugins.

 ## Static Plugins

 A Static Plugin is meant to be used to perform codemods that only require static analysis and is only single phased.
-These should be thought as light wrapper around a codemod you would write with jscodeshift or Babel.
+These should be thought of as a light wrapper around a codemod you would write with jscodeshift or Babel.

 ### Plugin Interface